IFF: A Super-resolution Algorithm for Multiple Measurements: Introduction

 \subsection{Main contribution}

 In this paper, we are dedicated to developing a new super-resolution algorithm to reconstruct off-the-grid point sources from multiple noisy measurements.
+We point out that we do not assume the noise pattern throughout.
 Unlike existing super-resolution algorithms that reconstruct all the point sources at once, the proposed method iteratively processes the following steps: \begin{enumerate} \item Achieve numerical source focusing by solving an optimization problem. \item Localize the focused point source by using a subspace method. \item Filter out the recovered source by using properly designed annihilating filters. \end{enumerate} We summarize the proposed algorithm as iterative focusing-and-filtering-based source identification.
 This paper also provides a theoretical analysis of the methods behind IFF.
-Through the discussion, we observe several advantages of IFF: \begin{itemize} \item After the source focusing step, we only need to reconstruct a single source at each localization step.
-This fact allows us to deal with an optimization problem of rank-one Hankel matrices and thus allows the application of a subsampling strategy. \item IFF is a priori-free super-resolution method of high accuracy. \item IFF can achieve stable reconstruction for point sources with a minimum separation distance that is close to the theoretical limit. \end{itemize}
+Through the discussion, we observe several features of IFF: \begin{itemize} \item After the source focusing step, we only need to reconstruct a single source at each localization step.
+This fact allows us to deal with an optimization problem of rank-one Hankel matrices and thus allows the application of a subsampling strategy. \item IFF is a prior-free super-resolution method of high accuracy. \item IFF can achieve stable reconstruction for point sources with a minimum separation distance that is close to the theoretical limit. \end{itemize}